-Meet your interpreter at Lucas Tavern for the Guided Tour of this house.
 The Ordeman-Mitchell-Shaw House, on its original site, opened to the public in 1971 after three years of restoration.
-A guided tour of the site features the townhouse, kitchen/slave quarters, laundry, storage rooms, and necessaries.
+A guided tour of the site features the townhouse, kitchen/enslaved quarters, laundry, storage rooms, necessaries, barn, and carriage house.

-Charles Ordeman, a German-born architect, built this house in the early 1850s.
-He came south with his wife Sarah, and in November 1850, they set up housekeeping in the cottage at 220 North Hull Street while Charles began designing and building the structures around town as well as this townhouse for himself.
+This house was built in the early 1850s under the direction of Charles Ordeman, a German-born architect.
+Ordeman came south with his wife Sarah, and in November 1850, they set up housekeeping in the cottage at 220 North Hull Street while Charles began designing and building the structures around town as well as this townhouse for himself.

 The house itself is of an unusual design representing the Italianate school of design.
 The interior features fourteen-foot ceilings on the top two floors with large windows for air circulation; together these equal 19th century air conditioning and the house would be relatively comfortable in the summer.